nebuta/bucklescript-jquery/README.md

-# BuckleScript JQuery binding
+# BuckleScript jQuery binding

-BuckleScript binding for JQuery 3.1.
+BuckleScript binding for jQuery 3.1.

-Still only covers a small part of JQuery, but hopefully this repo and npm package help others understand how to do FFI and make a npm package for BuckleScript.
+Still only covers a small part of jQuery, but hopefully this repo and npm package help others understand how to do FFI and make a npm package for BuckleScript.

 ## How to use